bark-community/supply-chain-transparency-platform/README.md

   - Employ the Proof of Authority consensus mechanism for high efficiency and minimal transaction costs.

 - **Programs / Smart Contracts:**
-  - Implement dynamic smart contracts designed to adapt to the evolving needs of BARK's charity foundation.
+  - Implement the BARK factory "protocol" program (Symbol: BSCP) with dynamic smart contracts designed to adapt to the evolving needs of BARK's charity foundation.
-  - Establish a flexible and upgradeable architecture, ensuring the platform remains agile in the rapidly changing landscape.
+  - Establish a flexible and upgradeable architecture, ensuring the BARK factory "protocol" program remains agile in the rapidly changing landscape.
   - Incorporate Solana 2022 Token Extension and its features to enhance the functionality of our smart contracts.

 - **Transaction Fees:**